ADVANCE: Armed Services Trauma Rehabilitation Outcome Study

 Participants are serving and former UK military personnel who deployed on combat operations to Afghanistan between 2003 and 2014.
 Half are personnel who sustained combat trauma; a comparison group of the same size has been frequency matched based on deployment to Afghanistan, age, sex, service, regiment, rank, and role-in-theatre.

 Participants were initially identified through various tracking systems and databases before being recruited through postal mailouts, e-mail invitations and telephone calls, and where necessary traced via Joint Personnel Administration (JPA) contacts, if still serving, and through electoral roll data, social media or advertising via military charities.
-Participants will be followed up after baseline data collection at 3, 6, 10, 15 and 20 years.
+Participants will be followed up after baseline data collection (Follow Up 0) at regular intervals, and this cohort are currently being followed up for the second time (Follow Up 2).

 Sample size at recruitment